IT3038C/IT3038C.github.io/src/pages/venv.md

 ---
-title: VENV Help
+title: vENV Help
 ---

-# VENV Help
+# vENV Help

 For those of you running the python debugger but running in to some issues pointing to a virtual environment, I recommend this: